I. Introduction: What is Objectivism?

 Key Ideas:

-• Concretizes metaphysics; allows direct perceptual grasp of worldview.
+• Concretizes Metaphysics: Allows direct perceptual grasp of abstract worldview elements.

-• Favored Style: Romantic Realism – depicting life "as it could be and ought to be," focusing on volition and values.
+• Favored Style: Romantic Realism – depicting life "as it could be and ought to be," focusing on volition, values, and the heroic potential of man.

-• Emphasis on: Intelligibility, integration, plot, purpose, heroism.
+• Emphasis on: Intelligibility, integration, plot (in literature), purpose, heroism.

 Slogan/Takeaway: "Art is the technology of the soul."